 These practices and approaches, many of which are featured in this special FMR feature, can be helpfully categorised into the three elements of the GP20 slogan: 'prevent, protect, resolve'.
 With regard to the first element, robust conflict prevention and climate change mitigation would of course constitute the most effective and sustainable measures to prevent internal displacement.
-Even though such measures may seem out of reach - at least in the short term - in light of the state of global politics, we possess the tools and knowledge to reduce www.tmreview.org/recognising-retugee future internal displacement, in particular with respect to disaster displacement.
+Even though such measures may seem out of reach - at least in the short term - in light of the state of global politics, we possess the tools and knowledge to reduce www.fmreview.org/recognising-refugees